whilo/datsys/README.md

 You should see a page that says "Congrats!
 You've got a datsys app running :-)".

 After a few seconds or so, once connections have established and data transacted, you should see a todo list render.
-If not, check out your console.
+If not, check your console.
 (Actually, right now there's a bug and it's possible nothing shows up; You can save a file to get figwheel to trigger an update, but we should have a real fix soon).

 <br/>